 Insider Tips on How to Navigate the Madness and Make a Find

-Ah, "les soldes".
 Sales season in Paris brings, for locals and tourists, both a sense of great opportunity and dread.
-One the one hand, the prospect of fantastic deals on items generally out of reach for most budgets.
-On the other, the prospect of crowds, traffic, noise, and racks that have been left barebones from over-competitive fellow shoppers.
+One the one hand, there's the prospect of finding fantastic deals on items generally out of reach for most budgets.
+On the other, "les soldes" bring the far less attractive prospect of crowds, traffic, noise, and racks that have been left barebones from overzealous fellow shoppers.
 Learn how to survive the annual sales in the city of light by reading on.

 Why Only Twice Per Year?

 Sales are state-regulated in France and generally run during two periods of the year: once in summer, just before the massive exodus toward the sea and sun, and once in the winter, shortly following Christmas.
 Department stores, boutiques, designer outlets, and even hardware shops clear out items from the previous season, gradually slashing prices over the course of the sales period.

 Visiting later in the year?
-Summer 2018 sales will be announced closer to the holiday period.
+Winter 2018 sales will be announced closer to the end-of-year holiday period.

 In light of the ongoing economic crisis, the French government has been relaxing rules and allowing stores to hold unofficial sales in between the habitual periods as well.
 There's no way to know when these will fall, but look out for signs reading "Promotion" (deal) or "Soldes exceptionnels" (exceptional sales) on shop windows.